INRIA/scikit-learn-mooc/slides/linear_model.md

 Right: Ridge estimator regularizes the coefficients by shrinking them to zero

-As we can see, the estimator displays much less variance.
+Ridge displays much less variance.
 However it systematically under-estimates the coefficient.
 It displays a biased behavior.

 This is a typical example of bias/variance tradeof: non-regularized estimator are not biased, but they can display a lot of variance.
 Highly-regularized models have little variance, but high bias.
 This bias is not necessarily a bad thing: what matters is choosing the tradeoff between bias and variance that leads to the best prediction performance.
 For a specific dataset there is a sweet spot corresponding to the highest complexity that the data can support, depending on the amount of noise and of observations available.